Product Discovery Techniques: Methods, Frameworks, and Tools

 When building great products, what you don’t know can hinder your efforts.

-Luckily, there are product discovery techniques you can use to identify, with certainty, what your users want.
+Luckily, there are techniques you can use to identify, with certainty, what your users want.

 This guide will walk you through the what, why, and how of product discovery.
 We’ll uncover the techniques, tools, and potential challenges.